govwiki/SingleAuditRepo/README.md

 as merged document from all FileNameCrossReferenceList.xlsx partials in zip files.
 Merged FileNameCrossReferenceList.xlsx should be placed in dir_pdfs directory.

-# illinois.py
+## illinois.py
 Script for downloading pdfs from Illinois Comptroller's Warehouse, merging partial pdfs when split up in the warehouse
 then renaming files (and eventually uploading via FTP)

-Don't forget to fill illinois_parameters.txt with correct values
+### Installation
 Script depends on openpyxl, pdftk
 pip install -U openpyxl

+Don't forget to fill illinois_parameters.txt with correct values

 pdftk is used for merging (if more then one) pdf files
 on linux it can be installed sudo apt install pdftk